Twist Coaster Robin

-Twist Coaster Robin (ツイストコースター ロビン) was a steel roller coaster at Yomiuriland amusement park near Tokyo, Japan.
+Twist Coaster Robin (ツイストコースター ロビン) was a steel roller coaster at Yomiuriland amusement park in Inagi, Tokyo, Japan.
 The coaster was noteworthy for its steeper-than-vertical first drop of 93 degrees.
 It is also one of two S&S coasters to have run for less than a week, the other being Ring Racer.

 Description

 Twist Coaster Robin was a custom installation of the El Loco roller coaster model.
 The coaster was built by a collaboration between Sansei Technologies and S&S Worldwide (the usual manufacturer of El Loco coasters, and of whom Sansei Technologies is a majority owner).
 The coaster featured two inversions: an inline twist and a dive loop.
 In addition, the coaster had a helix and an unusual element known as a "reverse-cant curve", intended to give riders the feeling that they will be thrown off of the coaster.
 Park guests could see the Shinjuku skyline when riding Twist Coaster Robin.
 The coaster had single-car trains, each of which had four riders in two rows of two.